-The LA will fund redundancy payments (this does not include pension costs - see below) unless they have good reason to charge the school's delegated budget (see 5.3).
+The LA will only fund redundancy payments (this does not include pension costs - see below) where a business case has been approved (see 5.3).

-Governors can decide to calculate compulsory redundancy payments on the basis of increasing the calculation of up to the actual week's pay, but this additional benefit would have to be found from the school's delegated budget Pay in lieu of notice, holiday pay etc cannot be offset against the statutory redundancy payment to which the employee is entitled
+Governors can decide to calculate compulsory redundancy payments on the basis of increasing the calculation of up to the actual week's pay, but this additional benefit would have to be found from the school's delegated budget.
+Pay in lieu of notice, holiday pay, etc. cannot be offset against the statutory redundancy payment to which the employee is entitled.